peca2345/ESPHome-electric-smoke-house/README.md

 - measurement of smoke, smokehouse and internal meat temperature

-- auto fan/fire speed control
+- fan automation - speed control according to smoke temperature

-- auto vibrator (improve wood chip burning)
+- vibrator automation - when the smoke drops, it vibrates with the wood chips for better combustion

-- WIFI/cloud control (via Home Assistant server)
+- WIFI/cloud control (via Home Assistant server) + android or google home notification

 - wattmeter